 Our kind and compassionate legal team will be your emotional support and your legal representation as you go through this challenging time in your life.
 Make the next chapter of your life the best one yet with our help.

-Call us today for a free phone consultation with dedicated Rochester alimony attorney Michelle CImino and let her experience work for you.
+Call us today for a confidential phone consultation with dedicated Rochester alimony attorney Michelle CImino and let her experience work for you.